binpash/benchmarks/ml/README.md

-# sklearn

-This benchmark runs a series of scripts that trains a model from sklearn (Scikit-Learn).

-## sklearn
+## ml

-This benchmark replicates the training process of a Scikit-Learn `LogisticRegression` model using manually decomposed steps derived from Scikit-Learn’s internal source code.
+This benchmark replicates the training process of a Scikit-Learn `LogisticRegression` model using manually decomposed steps derived from Scikit-Learn’s internal source code and segments and classifies hieroglyphs in a set of input images using pre-trained models.

 ### Inputs

 The input dataset is the `Covtype` dataset from the `sklearn.datasets` module, which is a synthetic dataset with 58.1012 samples and 54 features.
 Input size is inflated using the `SMOTE` algorithm to create a balanced dataset with 800M samples.
+For the `dpt` section of the benchmark, `inputs/images/` contains the image files to be processed.

 ### Running